 Mitchell L. Stevens (firstname.lastname@example.org) is Associate Professor of Education and (by courtesy) Organizational Behavior and Sociology at Stanford.
 He studies the organization of US higher education, the quantification of academic performance, and alternative school forms.
 The author of prize-winning studies of home education and selective college admissions, he currently is writing a book about how US research universities organize research and teaching about the rest of the world.
 He serves as the third Director of the Scandinavian Consortium for Organizational Research, a cooperative institution that has brought more than 500 scholars to Stanford over a quarter century and catalyzes organizational scholarship worldwide.

-Deborah Stipek is Professor and former dean of Education and (by courtesy) sociology at Stanford University.
+Deborah Stipek is Dean of the Stanford Graduate School of Education and Professor of Education and (by courtesy) Sociology at Stanford University.
 Her scholarship concerns instructional effects on children’s achievement motivation and early childhood education.
 She is particularly concerned about policies and practices that afford children of color and children living in poverty the educational advantages of their more affluent peers.
 Her current focus is on strategies to develop young children’s basic academic skills while supporting their social-emotional development and motivation.
 In addition to her scholarship, she was an SRCD Fellow, working in the office of Senator Bill Bradley; she served for five years on the Board on Children, Youth, and Families of the National Academy of Sciences, and is a member of the National Academy of Education.
 Dr. Stipek served 10 of her 23 years at UCLA as Director of the Corinne Seeds University Elementary School and the Urban Education Studies Center.
-She joined the Stanford School of Education as Dean and Professor of Education in January 2001 and stepped down as dean in September 2011.
+She joined the Stanford Graduate School of Education as Dean in January 2001, stepped down in 2011 and returned in 2014.